SHARE

 1. Start in ghost mode

-Let the agent propose actions while a human clicks Approve.
+Let the agent propose actions while a person clicks Approve.

 1. Turn on auto-execute for low-risk steps

-E.g., small credits.
-Keep human approval for refunds or edge cases.
+For example, small approvals.
+Keep oversight for refunds or edge cases.

 1. Log everything